samberthol/bigquery-datacleanroom/README.md

 In the current setup we use the DataExchange feature of BigQuery Analytics Hub since Data Clean Rooms are not yet fully available through the API.
 We implement on the DataExchange the [Privacy Policies](https://cloud.google.com/bigquery/docs/privacy-policies#what_is_a_privacy_policy) that enable to provide the same feature as the Data Clean Room does, by enforcing an `aggregation_threshold`.

-In this architecture we deploy two projects, one for hosting the Data Clean Room and the second to simulate a subscriber project to the Clean Room.
+In this architecture we deploy three projects for :
+- Hosting the Data Clean Room
+- Simulating a subscriber to the Clean Room
+- Publishing data to the Clean Room

 ## Setup